hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Type safety

-Anonymous and named function types, factory types, manually copying, and separating types and values are all type-safe implementations, working within the Go compiler and its type system.
+Anonymous and named function types, factory types, manually copying, and separating resource types and instances are all type-safe implementations, working within the Go compiler and its type system.

 Reflection circumvents the Go compiler and its type system, and is not a type-safe implementation.

 ### Documentation

-Named function types, factory types, and separating types and values all share documentation properties.
+Named function types, factory types, and separating resource types and instances all share documentation properties.
 They can have the purpose of the function defined explicitly and clearly (positive) but that definition is likely to be at a distance in the documentation from the types that use it (negative).

 Manually copying and reflection have no special types or outward indication that the process is happening, meaning there's nowhere to hang documentation